 Final Thoughts

-In short, a low kick point golf shaft is designed to do one primary thing: help a golfer launch the ball higher.
-By having its main flex point closer to the clubhead, it creates a whip-like action that adds loft and spin at impact, which makes it an excellent tool for golfers who aren't getting the carry distance and ball flight they need with their irons and hybrids.
+In short, a low kick point golf shaft is designed to do one primary thing: help you launch the ball higher.
+By having its main flex point closer to the clubhead, it creates a whip-like action that adds loft and spin at impact, making it an excellent tool for many golfers, including senior players, and anyone else who just isn't getting as much 'air' under shots as they would like - especially on their iron and hybrid shots.